 Studying a someone’s background includes looking at his or her criminal, job, and credit history.
 In some cases, the person's personality and temperament are also studied.
 The latter is typically needed when a candidate is being screened for a security clearance.

 Background investigators are employed by both government agencies (police departments, military) and by large companies.
 They can also serve as a private investigator or as a contracted investigator.
 Background investigators need to be honest, independent, detail-oriented, persistent, and personable.
-On average, background investigators make $52,000 a year.

 How Do I Become A Background Investigator?